containers/ContainerPlumbing/index.md

 * Container engines on alternate platforms
 * Image transports
 * File system storage for containers
+* Container-based/immutable OSes

-The open source projects and technologies we hope to see at the event include Buildah, CRI-O, Katacontainers, Kubevirt, Clair, Skopeo, Cgroups2, Krustlet, Seccomp, Podman, KIND, Tern, WASM, and many others.
+The open source projects and technologies we hope to see at the event include Buildah, CRI-O, Katacontainers, Kubevirt, Clair, Skopeo, Cgroups2, Krustlet, Seccomp, Podman, KIND, Tern, WASM, uBlue, and many others.
 If your project involves lower-level container resources, consider proposing a session!

 ## Conduct

-All attendees and speakers at Container Plumbing are subject to our [Code of Conduct](/conduct)
+All attendees and speakers at Container Plumbing are subject to the [LF Events Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/)

 ## Sponsors

-Container Plumbing Days is sponsored by [Red Hat](https://www.redhat.com/en/technologies/cloud-computing/openshift) and the [Open Container Initiative](https://opencontainers.org/).
+Container Plumbing Days is an event of the [Open Container Initiative](https://opencontainers.org/).